PYramid8955/discordPresence/README.md

 To use app just download Discord_Presence.zip and unpack it on your desktop. (works only on windows)

-If you're on linux you have preinstalled python and can just download the source code, `settings.txt` and `guide.txt` (optional) folders.
+If you're on linux, you have preinstalled python and can just download the source code, `settings.txt` and `guide.txt` (optional) folders.
 Then, open command prompt, paste following line: `pip install pypresence` and press the Enter button.

 After you installed the app on your PC and configured the `settings.txt` file - make sure you have installed and opened discord on it